 Fiesta village has only 2 main dining venues: La Victoria Cantina and Pancho's Tacos.
 Both offer Mexican food.
 La Victoria has a better selection and a nice shaded area to enjoy your food.

 If you don’t like Mexican food, you can get a Fries snack at Papa Loca.

 This is where you can find most of the thrill rides along with many arcade games.
-This includes physical challenges like rock climbing, basketball and rope ladder crawl.
+This includes physical challenges like rock climbing, basketball, and rope ladder crawling.

-On this rollercoaster you will start your trip going backwards through some loops then reverse directions to go back to through the station for another set of loops.
-You will then be sent backwards yet again to come to rest at the station.
+On this rollercoaster, you will start your trip going back through some loops then reverse directions to go back through the station for another set of loops.
+You will then be sent backward yet again to come to rest at the station.